fix8mt/uri/README.md

 ------------------------------------------------------------------------
 # 1. Introduction
 This is a lightweight URI parser implementation featuring zero-copy, minimal storage and high performance.
+> [!TIP]
+> Use the built-in (table of contents)[https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/] to navigate this guide.

 ## Motivation
 - header-only